acon : Console and WebService Utility for allegro Databases

 FLEX script to be executed

-That makes it three things telling acon which database to access, and one thing to tell it what to do.
+That makes it three things telling acon which database to access, and one thing that tells it what to do.

 The syntax of an acon call is therefore this: